Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Conclusion and outlook

-While our experiments focus on one, comparatively simple, system, they suggest that there is little value in targeting explicitly the MBE, or in designing models that implicitly favor learning a fast-decaying effective body-ordered decomposition.
+While our experiments focus on one comparatively simple system, they suggest that there is little value in targeting explicitly the MBE, or in designing models that implicitly favor learning a fast-decaying effective body-ordered decomposition.
 On the contrary, it appears that an unconstrained architecture such as PET, that does not build upon a hierarchical expansion of the neighbor density correlations but simply aims to achieve a highly expressive approximation of the target, demonstrates consistently the best performance, both for in- and out-of-distribution tasks.

 The ``paradox'' of the MBE is resolved by recognizing that models trained on reasonably stable structures don't have to reproduce the MBE of the target.
-The large deviations between the true and empirical trends is a simple consequence of the fact that, for a model trained on those reasonable structures, the fragments that appear in the decomposition are highly distorted, and amount to extrapolative predictions.
-We speculate that the tendency of MACE to privilege a fast-decaying effective body-ordered energy decomposition may be a consequence of the ``contamination'' of high-order correlations with low-body-order components.
-Given that a strategy to ``purify'' the body-ordered components of the closely related atomic cluster expansion~\cite{Ho2024}, it could be interesting to investigate the behavior of a ``purified MACE'' architecture, to verify this hypothesis and observe if there are any consequences for accuracy and transferability.
+The large deviations between the true and empirical trends is a simple consequence of the fact that, for a model trained on those reasonable structures, the fragments that appear in the decomposition are highly distorted and amount to extrapolative predictions.
+We also speculate that the tendency of MACE to privilege a fast-decaying effective body-ordered energy decomposition may be a consequence of the ``contamination'' of high-order correlations with low-body-order components.
+We have shown in the Supplementary Material that the newly proposed nonlinear interaction blocks of MACE can alleviate this effect to an extent.~\cite{Batatia2025} Given the strategy to ``purify'' the body-ordered components of the closely related atomic cluster expansion~\cite{Ho2024}, it could be interesting to investigate the behavior of a ``purified MACE'' architecture, to verify our hypothesis and observe if there are any consequences for accuracy and transferability.
 Overall, our observations suggest that, despite being an attractive approximation framework, and despite the strong mathematical connection to many widely used MLIP frameworks, the body-order decomposition is not especially useful as a guiding principle to design MLIPs.